 How much do you know about copyright?
 Here’s a chance to find out.
 I’m going to recount a real-life experience I had with copyright a couple of weeks ago.
 How would you have handled it?

 I’d just published an article called “Writing Clear, Effective Police Reports: No English Degree Required” for the FBI’s Law Enforcement Bulletin.
-(You can read the article at this link: https://leb.fbi.gov/2017/may/perspective-writing-clear-effective-police-reports-no-english-degree-required.)
+(You can read it here: https://leb.fbi.gov/articles/perspective/perspective-writing-clear-effective-police-reports-no-english-degree-required/layout)

 A few days later, a police chief emailed me to ask whether he could make copies for his officers.
 He didn’t want to violate the copyright.
 What did I tell him?
 Scroll down for the answer.

 The answer was that I no longer owned the copyright – I had signed a contract transferring it to the FBI.
 So even though I’d written the article myself, I didn’t have the right to make copies myself or allow anyone else to do it.

 I suggested he write to my editor, and I gave him her email address.
 She, I’m happy to say, gave him the permission he needed.